evshary/dotfiles/README.md

 2. Change the shell: `chsh -s /bin/zsh`.
 3. Logout and then login
 4. We use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins here.
 Use `:PlugInstall` in vim to install packages.
-5. Install coc in vim: `:CocInstall coc-rust-analyzer` in vim
+5. Install coc plugin in vim: `:CocInstall coc-rust-analyzer` and `CocInstall coc-pyright` in vim
   - If there is coc error while opening vim, it might be node version issue.
 Please use nvm to update node.

 # vim